bartmichu/urbstat/README.md

   status (as seen in the server web UI).

-- Information about clients without a recent backup (referred to as stale clients), with thresholds that can be configured.
+- Information about clients without a recent backup (referred to as stale clients), with threshold that can be configured.

 - Information about clients without any finished backups (blank clients) and clients not seen for a long time (void clients), with a threshold that can be